Beyond the Delay-Doppler Domain: A Time-Frequency Framework for Low-Overhead, Scalable OTFS Channel Estimation: Introduction

-In this paper, we propose a novel embedded-pilot-aided channel estimation method for MIMO OTFS systems.
-The proposed approach achieves channel estimation accuracy with significantly reduced overhead compared to existing methods, while effectively handling fractional Doppler.
-We model the wireless channel as a collection of discrete scatterers; thus, channel estimation is equivalent to estimating the scatterer parameters—angle of arrival (AoA), angle of departure (AoD), range, velocity, and reflection coefficient—using a bistatic radar model.
-One or more antennas introduce pilots in their TF domains within their OTFS burst.
+In this paper, we propose a novel pilot placement and channel estimation approach for MIMO OTFS systems, which achieves high estimation accuracy with significantly lower overhead than existing methods, while effectively handling fractional Doppler.
+As typically done in the OTFS literature, we model the wireless channel as a set of discrete scatterers and formulate channel estimation as the recovery of their parameters—angle of arrival (AoA), angle of departure (AoD), range, speed, and reflection coefficient—within a bistatic radar framework.
+In the proposed scheme, one or more antennas introduce pilots in their TF domains within their OTFS burst.
+The pilots are placed on private \cite{wang2025ISACMIMO} TF bins of a small number of antennas, forming line segments parallel to the time axis (time arm), and segments parallel to the frequency axis (frequency arms).
+In addition to the arm pilots, a small number of pilots are assigned to other antennas to explore diversity.
 For each pilot, guard bins are created in both the TF and the DD domains.
-Here, the guard bins have different functions than in existing methods~\cite{raviteja2019EmbeddedPilotAided}-\cite{zhao2022BlockSparse}.
-When antenna $p$ introduces a pilot on TF bin $[n_p,m_p]$, TF guard bins containing zeros are entered at TF position $[n_p,m_p]$ of all other transmit antennas; in that way, the TF bin $[n_p,m_p]$ is private~\cite{wang2025ISACMIMO} to antenna $p$ and waveform orthogonality holds on that bin at the receiver.
-For every pilot or guard bin created in the TF domain, one bin is left empty in the DD domain of the corresponding antenna, which is viewed as a DD guard bin ensuring the integrity of the DD domain information.
-At the receiver, based on all TF bins, coarse estimates of AoA are obtained through a low-complexity operation.
-In that case, the AoA resolution is determined by the aperture of the receive array.
-Based on the signal received on the TF pilots, the obtained AoA estimates, and simple geometry, coarse estimates of the range, velocity, and AoD are obtained.
-The private TF pilots enforce orthogonality at the receiver, which can be exploited to construct a virtual array along with a discretization of the parameter space around the coarse estimates, providing high-resolution channel parameter estimates via sparse signal recovery (SSR) techniques.
-With this newly acquired CSI, equalization can then be performed.
+Here, the guard bins have different functions than in existing methods~\cite{raviteja2019EmbeddedPilotAided}-\cite{liang2024TwoDimensionalDelayDoppler}.
+When antenna $p$ introduces a pilot on TF bin $[n_p,m_p]$, TF guard bins containing zeros are entered at TF position $[n_p,m_p]$ of all other transmit antennas; in that way, the TF bin $[n_p,m_p]$ is private (as defined in \cite{wang2025ISACMIMO}) to antenna $p$ and waveform orthogonality holds on that bin at the receiver.
+For every pilot or guard bin created in the TF domain, one bin is left empty in the DD domain of the corresponding antenna, serving as a DD guard bin to ensure the integrity of the DD domain information.
+At the receiver array, coarse AoA estimates are obtained from all TF bins using a low-complexity operation, with resolution determined by the aperture of the receive array.
+Based on the signal received on the TF pilots, the obtained AoA estimates, and simple geometry, low-complexity coarse estimates of range, speed, and AoD are derived.
+The private TF pilots enforce orthogonality at the receiver, which can be exploited to construct a virtual array (VA).
+Based on the VA and the discretization of the parameter space around the coarse estimates, we can formulate a sparse signal recovery (SSR) problem whose solution yields high-resolution channel parameter estimates.
 While our proposed pilots and guard bins represent overhead, only a small number of them is sufficient to achieve high-quality channel estimates with minimal communication rate loss.
+Additionally, this orthogonal design is robust to pilot pollution.